 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
-For undated references, the referenced document (including any amendments) applies.
+For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO 28000:2007, Specification for security management systems for the supply charge alternate worksite work location, other than the primary location, to be used when the primary location is not accessible
+ISO 28000:2007, Specification for security management systems for the supply chain alternate worksite work location, other than the primary location, to be used when the primary location is not accessible asset anything that has value to the organization